-Option 1: Type A with Accent using Alt Code (for windows only)
+Option 1: How to Type A with Accent using Alt Code Keyboard shortcuts (for Windows only)

 And to type uppercase “a with Accents” on top, use Alt+0192 for À, Alt+0193 for Á, Alt+0194 for Â, Alt+0195 for Ã, Alt+0196 for Ä, and Alt+0197 for Å.

 However, this method necessitates the use of the numeric keypad with the Num Lock function activated.
-If your keyboard doesn’t have this separate numeric keypad, check the next options which also teaches how to get these characters.
+If your keyboard doesn’t have this separate numeric keypad, check the next options, which also teach how to get these characters.